 This discussion will take place for approximately another three minutes.

-Once your presentation and the subsequent discussion is finished, you will then move onto a general discussion on the subject of research and academic medicine.
+Once your presentation and the subsequent discussion is finished, you will then move onto a general discussion on the subject of quality improvement.

 Areas for assessment

-The first area for which you will receive a score at station 3 will be your presentation and its accompanying discussion, and the second is on your knowledge, awareness and understanding of medical research.
+The first area for which you will receive a score at station 3 will be your presentation and its accompanying discussion, and the second is on your knowledge, awareness and understanding of quality improvement.

 Appointable - automatic